ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Account Information

-Servers SHOULD NOT respond to GET requests for account resources as these requests are not authenticated.
+Servers MUST NOT respond to GET requests for account resources as these requests are not authenticated.
 If a client wishes to query the server for information about its account (e.g., to examine the "contact" or "certificates" fields), then it SHOULD do so by sending a POST request with an empty update.